hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 For a list of the terminology supported in AU Core refer to the [Terminology](terminology.html) page.
 See AU Base for guidance on [Terminology Selection](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#terminology-selection) in HL7 AU implementation guides.

 #### Resource Profile Approach
 AU Core resource profiles set minimum expectations for a system to record, update, search, and retrieve core digital health and administrative information.
-AU Core profiles are derived from AU Base resource profile, where available, and identify the additional mandatory core elements, extensions, vocabularies and value sets that SHALL be present in the resource when conforming to AU Core.
+AU Core profiles are derived from AU Base profiles, where available, and identify the additional mandatory core elements, extensions, vocabularies and value sets that are to be present in the resource when conforming to AU Core.
 These profiles define the minimum conformance requirements that downstream profiles are expected to comply with and can derive from.

-AU Core profiles are:
+AU Core profiles:
-* derived from AU Base, where available, to inherit the nationally agreed localised terminology, identifiers, and extensions.
+* are derived from AU Base, where available, to inherit the nationally agreed localised terminology, identifiers, and extensions.
-* only constrained (e.g. cardinality) where the constraint is agreed as minimum, nationally relevant and applicable across use cases to avoid limiting options for downstream use case decisions and business rules.
+* are only constrained (e.g. cardinality) where the constraint is agreed as minimum, nationally relevant and applicable across use cases to avoid limiting options for downstream use case decisions and business rules.
 * elements and extensions that form the minimum requirements are labelled _Must Support_.
 * elements that are not labelled _Must Support_ are not to be further constrained in AU Core.
   * an exception has been agreed for body site elements to ensure nationally agreed terminology.
 In AU Core resource profiles with a body site element, an invariant is present to enforce that if a coded body site is provided, at least one coding is from SNOMED CT.